Membership Inference Risks in Quantized Models: A Theoretical and Empirical Study: Supplementary Materials

-Quantizing machine learning models has demonstrated its effectiveness in lowering memory and inference costs while maintaining performance levels comparable to the original models.
-In this work, we investigate the impact of quantization procedures on the privacy of data-driven models, specifically focusing on their vulnerability to membership inference attacks.
-We derive an asymptotic theoretical analysis of Membership Inference Security (MIS), characterizing the privacy implications of quantized algorithm weights against the most powerful (and possibly unknown) attacks.
-Building on these theoretical insights, we propose a novel methodology to empirically assess and rank the privacy levels of various quantization procedures.
-Using synthetic datasets, we demonstrate the effectiveness of our approach in assessing the MIS of different quantizers.
-Furthermore, we explore the trade-off between privacy and performance using real-world data and models in the context of molecular modeling.
+Quantizing machine learning models has demonstrated its effectiveness in lowering memory and inference costs while maintaining performance levels comparable to those of the original models.
+In this work, we investigate the impact of quantization procedures on privacy in data-driven models, focusing on their vulnerability to membership inference attacks.
+Membership Inference Security (MIS) has recently been proposed to characterize the privacy of machine learning models against the most powerful (and possibly unknown) attacks.
+However, quantifying MIS appears to be computationally very difficult.
+In this paper, we propose a new MIS indicator for post-training quantization procedures of machine learning models that minimizes an empirical loss.
+This new indicator is a byproduct of a theoretical asymptotic analysis of the MIS in this context.
+We also present a methodology for empirically estimating our MIS indicator.
+Using synthetic datasets and real-world data (in the context of drug discovery), we demonstrate the effectiveness of our approach in assessing and ranking the MIS of different quantizers.